What is the best digital audio workstation?

 It comes with over 8 GB of presets, sounds, samples from some of the most respected sample labels.
 Among its 11 virtual instruments, there is the Polysynth, as well as 28 audio effects and 24 devices such as Chain, Replacer, Arpeggiator, and Note Filter.

 With Bitwig you get a truly modern DAW.
-If you're a producer who likes using their DAW like an instrument, and wants the most intuitive feel you can get from a music production software, I recommend that you give it a try.
+If you're a producer who likes using their DAW like an instrument, and wants the most intuitive feel you can get from a music production software, we recommend that you give it a try.
 It could possibly be for you the best digital audio workstation for you.

 BitWig Studio Verdict